csci104/site/homework/hw1/index.md

 1. Check if it's possible to allocate the memory.
    At every position in the `buffer`, check and see if there's enough space to allocate the request amount of space.
    Be sure to check if you're overlapping any existing `CharacterBlock`s in addition to whether you have enough space before the end of the buffer.
 2. Create a new `CharacterBlock` and insert it into the `blocks` array so the physical locations of the `CharacterBlock`s are in sorted order by address from lowest to highest.
-   The address in the buffer returned should be the address closest to the starting address of the buffer that can fit the requested characters.
+   **The address in the buffer returned should be the address closest to the starting address of the buffer that can fit the requested characters**.
    If this is not possible, return `nullptr`.

 Similarly, `void free_chars(char *)` will still free all memory at the given address that had been allocated in an `alloc_chars` call.